Henrik Steffens: Early life, education, and lectures

 He was born at Stavanger.
 At the age of fourteen he went with his parents to Copenhagen, where he studied theology and natural science.
 In 1796 he lectured at the University of Kiel, and two years later went to the University of Jena to study the natural philosophy of Friedrich Schelling.
 He went to Freiberg in 1800, and there came under the influence of Abraham Gottlob Werner.
+In 1801, he published a volume on geology called Beiträge zur inneren Naturgeschichte der Erde.
+(Contributions to the inner natural history of the Earth) which became his most successful and influential work as a scientist.
+He there defended a Neptunist theory of the origin of the Earth against the Vulcanist theory later to be defended by his fellow student in Freiberg, Alexander von Humboldt.

 After two years he returned to Copenhagen, and is said to have introduced German romanticism to Denmark in 1802 with nine lectures given at Elers Kollegium, later published as Indledning til philosophiske Forelæsninger (Introduction to Philosophical Lectures).
 These lectures were a great success and a source of inspiration in Danish romanticism.
 They were attended by many who later became leading Danish thinkers, such as Oehlenschläger and Grundtvig.
 Friedrich Schleiermacher was so much struck by their excellence that he endeavoured, unsuccessfully, to obtain for Steffens a chair in the new Berlin University in 1804, in order that his own ethical teachings should be supported in the scientific department.